-PART H-2 GOC measures in the iron and steel sector
+H-2 Government of China measures in the iron and steel sector

 The information requested in this part will allow for a better understanding of the GOC's measures in respect of the iron and steel industry in China.
 In addition to your response to each of the questions, all necessary supporting documentation is requested.